d2cio/nextcloud-stack/README.md

-# Helpy stack for D2C.io
+# Nextcloud stack for D2C.io

 ## How to deploy a stack